 These days, it can seem quite hard to get away from it all.
-Modern life, with all of its demands and conveniences, doesn't give you much time to rest.
-However, there are places you can visit that take you away from all of that, allowing you to revel in and reconnect with nature.
+Modern life, with all of its demands and obligations, doesn't give you much time to rest.
+However, there are places you can visit that allow you to revel in and reconnect with nature.
 One such place in Mississippi offers the perfect break from the outside world for you and your family: Tombigbee Lake State Park.

 Named for the nearby Tombigbee River, Tombigbee State Park is one of the first state parks ever to have been built and designated as such in Mississippi.
 Construction began in 1934, with the park being constructed by the Civilian Conservation Corps., which helped provide work during the Great Depression.
 Tombigbee State Park finally opened to the general public in 1938, and in 1999, Tombigbee State Park was added to the National Register of Historic Places.

 Tombigbee State Park Overview